isopropylcyanide/SpringBatch-KafkaDB/README.md

 Branch | Description
 ------------ | -------------
-master | Base branch that reads from CSV and processes them to a topic in a Kafka producer batch-db-upload | Similar to master except that it deserializes the csv to H2 Database
+master | Base branch that reads from CSV and processes them to a topic in a Kafka producer batch-db-upload | Similar to master except that it deserializes the CSV to a H2 Database instead of Kafka